-- 5.3.2 Requirements of 4.3.2 and 4.3.3 introduced for the mooring bollards also apply to towing bollards. - 5.3.3 Shipboard fittings for towing shall be located on longitudinals, which are part of the deck construction so as to facilitate efficient distribution of the towing load. - 5.3.4 The minimum design load applied to supporting hull structures for shipboard fittings shall be: - .1 for normal towing operations 1,25 times the intended maximum towing load (e.g. static bollard pull) as indicated on the towing and mooring arrangements plan; - .2 for other towing service the minimum breaking strength of the tow line according to Table 3.1.3-1 for the ship's corresponding Equipment Number; - .3 for fittings intended to be used for, both, normal and other towing operations, the greater of the design loads according to 5.3.4.1 and 5.3.4.2. - 5.3.5 The design load applied to supporting hull structure shall be in accordance with 5.3.4.
+- 5.3.2 Requirements of 4.3.2 and 4.3.3 introduced for the mooring bollards also apply to towing bollards. - 5.3.3 Shipboard fittings for towing shall be located on longitudinals, which are part of the deck construction so as to facilitate efficient distribution of the towing load. - 5.3.4 The minimum design load applied to supporting hull structures for shipboard fittings shall be: - .1 for normal towing operations 1,25 times the intended maximum towing load (e.g. static bollard pull) as indicated on the towing and mooring arrangements plan; - .2 for other towing service the ship design minimum breaking load according to Table 3.1.3-1 based on the ship's Equipment Number; - .3 for fittings intended to be used for, both, normal and other towing operations, the greater of the design loads according to 5.3.4.1 and 5.3.4.2. - 5.3.5 The design load applied to supporting hull structure shall be in accordance with 5.3.4.